 Can I Go Swimming With A Cup?

-A Menstrual cup is worn completely internally and works by creating a seal.
-This means that it helps stop leaks.
-It holds more than a tampon does so you should be able to swim for longer and you won’t have a string to tuck away.
+A Menstrual cup is made of medical grade silicone and is worn completely internally and works by creating a seal.
+This means that it helps stop leaks of period blood.
+A menstrual cup has a greater capacity than a tampon does so you should be able to swim for longer and you won’t have a string to tuck away.
+Cups collect rather than absorb blood, you're not at risk of pool water or bacteria being absorbed like it does with a tampon.

-It is best to empty your cup just before you go swimming to help avoid overflowing.
+- It is best to empty your menstrual cup of menstrual flow just before you go swimming to help avoid overflowing.
+I always emptied mine out just before getting into the swimming pool.

 We are also on hand to help by emailing us at email@example.com or look at our